mlukaszek/arduino-smartlights/README.md

 ## Software

-The environment I currently use is Visual Studio 2017, with Visual Micro add-on.
+The environment I currently use for editing is Visual Studio 2017, with Visual Micro add-on.
-I checked that is it also possible to use Platform I/O, but I am not actively working on maintaining the support for it at the moment.
+It is also possible to use Platform I/O, and it's used for Travis continous integration.
+This is probably the easiest and quickest way to build everything.

 Currently, the project files that are available in the repository may contain paths that are specific to the folder structure I use on my PC, however I will try to clean this up as I go.